necrose99/Openwall-msulogin/README.md

 </html>

-<b> I have made avlible hear for easy forking and or conviniance , this is useful say on multi-user Linux boxes for developement or LXC Containers. <b>
+<b> I have made avlible hear for easy forking and or conviniance , this is useful say on multi-user Linux boxes for developement or LXC Containers. however I would TAKE CARE to be sparing on the USE cases of this as you can have mutliple root admins,  <b>